mapbender/mapbender-documentation/en/functions/export/printclient.rst

 PrintClient
 ************

 The PrintClient allows for the print of a predefined map area.
 The following documentation will first give an overview about the general set-up and configuration of the PrintClient.
-The second part will answer the question, how individual print templates can be generated.
+The second part will answer the question how individual print templates can be generated.
 Lastly, the print process and all its configuration options will be presented.

 General
 =======